marijnh/Eloquent-JavaScript/00_intro.md

 {{index "developer tools", "JavaScript console"}}

-If you want to run the programs defined in this book outside of the book's sandbox, some care is required.
+If you want to run the programs defined in this book outside of the book's website, some care is required.
 Many examples stand on their own and should work in any JavaScript environment.
 But code in later chapters is often written for a specific environment (the browser or Node.js) and can run only there.
 In addition, many chapters define